Where are they now? Woodward’s first 10 Manchester United signings

 But the midfielder did also have an impact on the pitch and provided some memorable moments in a United shirt, including his overhead kick winner against Liverpool in 2015.

-He’s fallen down the pecking order in recent years and looks set to leave Old Trafford on a free transfer at the end of the 2021-22 season.
+He fell down the pecking order in his latter years and departed Old Trafford on a free transfer at the end of the 2021-22 season.

 — RedMancunian (@RedMancunian) March 22, 2016

 United tried and failed to sign Herrera from Athletic Bilbao in the summer of 2013 before finally activating his £29million release clause 12 months later.